Uncanny valley

 Hypothesized emotional response of subjects is plotted against anthropomorphism of a robot, according to Masahiro Mori's statements.
 The uncanny valley is the region of negative emotional response towards robots that seem "almost" human.
 Movement amplifies the emotional response.

 The uncanny valley effect is a hypothesized psychological and aesthetic relation between an object's degree of resemblance to a human being and the emotional response to the object.
-The uncanny valley hypothesis predicts that an entity appearing almost human will risk eliciting eerie feelings in viewers.
-Examples of the phenomenon exist among robots, animatronics, and lifelike dolls as well as visuals produced by 3D computer animation and artificial intelligence.
-The increasing prevalence of digital technologies (e.g., virtual reality, augmented reality, and photorealistic computer animation) and their increasing verisimilitude have prompted debate about the "valley."
+The uncanny valley hypothesis predicts that an entity appearing almost human will elicit uncanny or eerie feelings in viewers.

+Examples of the phenomenon exist among robots, animatronics, and lifelike dolls as well as visuals produced by 3D computer animation and predominantly by artificial intelligence.
+The increasing prevalence of digital technologies (e.g., virtual reality, augmented reality, and photorealistic computer animation) and their increasing verisimilitude have prompted debate about "the valley".

 Etymology

 As related to robotics engineering, robotics professor Masahiro Mori first introduced the concept in 1970 from his book titled (不気味の谷, Bukimi No Tani), phrasing it as (不気味の谷現象, bukimi no tani genshō).
 Bukimi no tani was translated literally as uncanny valley in the 1978 book Robots: Fact, Fiction, and Prediction written by Jasia Reichardt.
 Over time, this translation created an unintended association of the concept to Ernst Jentsch's psychoanalytic concept of the uncanny established in his 1906 essay "On the Psychology of the Uncanny" (Zur Psychologie des Unheimlichen), which was then critiqued and extended in Sigmund Freud's 1919 essay "The Uncanny" (Das Unheimliche).